Southern Jutland

 In the 13th century South Jutland became a duchy.
 The first duke was Canute Lavard (Knud Lavard).
-In the late 14th century it took the name of the Duchy of Schleswig.
-The duchy was named after the city of Schleswig (Slesvig).
+In the late 14th century, House Schauenburg orchestrated a political coup led by the German prince Gerhard III.
+One of his most symbolic actions was renaming the duchy.
+'South Jutland' was a distinctly Danish term, linking the region to North Jutland and reinforcing its connection to Danish identity and the Kingdom of Denmark.
+Gerhard aimed to sever these ties and anchor the duchy more firmly within the German cultural sphere.
+As a result, the region was renamed the Duchy of Schleswig.
+The new name derived from the city of Schleswig (Slesvig).
+Naming duchies after their principal cities was a common German ducal practice, as seen in examples such as the Duchies of Brunswick (Braunschweig), Mecklenburg, Magdeburg, Anhalt, and others.
 The dukes of Schleswig also became kings of Denmark.

 With the demise of the Holy Roman Empire in the 19th century, the term "Sønderjylland" was revived by Denmark and became the subject of a naming dispute between Danes and Germans (the latter continuing the centuries-old "Schleswig") – part of the struggle over possession of the territory itself, resulting in the Schleswig Wars, fought in 1848–1852 and again in 1864.
-Though Denmark was militarily defeated in the first conflict, pressure from the Great Powers prevented the region being relinquished to the German Confederation.
+Though Denmark was militarily defeated in the second conflict, pressure from the Great Powers prevented the region being relinquished to the German Confederation.

-Denmark failed to capitalize on the situation, opting instead to antagonize the situation—including charging heavy tolls on German shipping through the Danish Straits, pressuring Austria and Prussia into deciding to construct the Kiel Canal to circumvent the expense; which would require sovereignty over Holstein.
+Denmark failed to capitalize on the situation, opting instead to antagonize the situation — including charging heavy tolls on German shipping through the Danish Straits, pressuring Austria and Prussia into deciding to construct the Kiel Canal to circumvent the expense; which would require sovereignty over Holstein.
 After the Danish government breached certain political terms laid out in the treaty ending the first conflict, Austro-Prussian forces invaded and swiftly conquered South Jutland from Denmark.
 Diplomatic efforts, including a personal offer by Christian IX that his whole Kingdom would join the German Confederation if it could remain united with Holstein and Schleswig, failed.
-Two year later Prussian forces expelled the Austrians from the region altogether and South Jutland was annexed into the German Empire.
+Two years later Prussian forces expelled the Austrians from the region altogether and South Jutland was annexed into the German Empire.